The present article has been written by Akrati Jain during her internship in LeDroit India.

-These bills lay the framework for allowing farmers to sell produce directly to corporate, argues the centre.
+These bills lay the framework for allowing farmers to sell produce directly to corporate, argues the center.

 The farmers in the states of Haryana and Punjab feels unsafe that the government will remove the minimum support price from the farmers and by the past experience of the government privatization policy the farms feels uncomfortable and unsatisfied with the views of the government.
 Although government intentions till now are that this bill will be beneficial for farmers and will help them to induce costs for their crops within the market.

 The introduction of the bill is predicated on the concept of “One India, One Agricultural Market”.
 It aims at gap the gates for farmers to the corporate world to form extra mercantilism opportunities on the far side the APMC market yards to assist farmers to induce remunerative costs due to extra competitive world.

 On the opposite hand, the opposition is of the read that the bills passed challenges the three pillars of the food security system i.e. Minimum Support Price, Public Procurement and Public Distribution System.
 It’s additionally argued that the bills are ‘anti-farmer’ as farmers are being handed over to the capitalists who will encroach them and exploit them instead of empower.

 (1) The Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020